A Homeland Security Center of Excellence

 The centers are authorized by Congress and chosen by the Department’s Science & Technology Directorate through a competitive selection process.
 Each center is led by a university in collaboration with partners from other institutions, agencies, laboratories, think tanks, and the private sector.

-The BTI effort is directed along four thrust areas:
+The BTI effort is directed along the following areas:

 BTI addresses real-world challenges as they relate to the flow of people across borders.
 These challenges have defined our three themes of funded projects: Monitoring, Facilitation, and Organized Crime.